Online Convex Optimization for On-Board Routing in High-Throughput Satellites: Online Convex Model Predictive Control

 While $\varepsilon\texttt{OIPM-TEC}$ is effective in many scenarios, it is only guaranteed to respect equality constraints under conditions more stringent than can be assumed for this application.
-To mitigate this potential issue, we introduce a feedback correction mechanism that proportionally adjusts the flow allocation \( f_p^{\text{in}, m}(t) \) for all pairs $(p, m)$.
+To mitigate this potential issue, we introduce a feedback correction mechanism that proportionally adjusts the flow allocation \( f_p^{\text{in}, m}(t) \) for all pairs $(p, m)$ so as to enforce the incoming-flow demand specified in constraint~\eqref{eq:eq_cstr_3}.
+The mechanism consists of proportionally rescaling the tentative decision, ensuring feasibility at negligible computational cost while preserving the structure of the solution returned by \texttt{OCMPC}.
+This correction is applied once the realized incoming flow is observed, compensating for the fact that the decision $\mathbf{x}_t$ is computed in a predictive manner, prior to the realization of the actual packet arrivals.

-The sequence $\{\mathbf{x}_t\}^T_{t=1}$ provided by Algorithm \ref{alg:oco_mpc} has provable bounds on dynamic regret and constraint violations under certain conditions.
+The sequence $\{\mathbf{x}_t\}^T_{t=1}$ provided by Algorithm~\ref{alg:oco_mpc} has provable bounds on dynamic $\varepsilon$-regret and constraint violations under certain conditions.
 Interested readers are referred to~\cite{lupien2024online} for further details.

+Finally, we note that alternative fast solution strategies could be considered.
+First-order online optimization methods~\cite{zinkevich2003online}, for instance, typically offer lower per-iteration computational cost, but often require projection steps onto the feasible set and exhibit weaker performance guarantees compared to second-order approaches.
+Learning-based methods, e.g. RL~\cite{benmoussa2022intelligentnocsurvey,alsahli2021qroutingregionaware,fan2022cafeen}, represent another possible direction, as they can shift part of the computational burden to an offline training phase; however, they generally do not provide provable guarantees on performance or constraint satisfaction.
+For these reasons, we focus on a second-order online optimization method that offers a favorable balance between computational efficiency and theoretical guarantees.